lgp171188/launchpad/lib/lp/bugs/doc/bugwatch.rst

     True

-We use ensureBugTracker() to populate in the parameters that we don't specifiy, such as the bug tracker's name.
+We use ensureBugTracker() to populate in the parameters that we don't specify, such as the bug tracker's name.

     >>> bug_tracker = getUtility(IBugTrackerSet).ensureBugTracker(
     ...     bugtrackertype=BugTrackerType.ROUNDUP,